How to write your CV so it stands out!

 Second and third sentence – What level are you at in your career?
 What can you REALLY do (It may be worth tailoring this part for each job).
 Example:

 I have 10 years of experience working on a variety of project types including Healthcare and Retail projects as both a BIM modeller and a package manager on projects up to £10m construction value.
-I also have strong multiple disciplinary experience putting me in a strong position when working on complex building types with multiple consultants.
+I also have strong multiple disciplinary experience putting me in a good position when working on complex building types with multiple consultants.

 Fourth Sentence (optional), possible paragraph break – What else can you do for your employer?
 Example: